Kitware/kwarray/README.rst

 |GitlabCIPipeline| |GitlabCICoverage| |Appveyor| |Pypi| |Downloads| |ReadTheDocs|

+The main webpage for this project is: https://gitlab.kitware.com/computer-vision/kwarray

 The ``kwarray`` module implements a small set of pure-python extensions to numpy and torch.

+The ``kwarray`` module started as extensions for numpy + a simplified pandas-like DataFrame object with much faster item row and column access.
+But it also include an ArrayAPI, which is a wrapper that allows 100% interoperability between torch and numpy.
+It also contains a few algorithms like setcover and mincost_assignment.

 Read the docs here: https://kwarray.readthedocs.io/en/master/